History of Debian

 The Debian Project provides a list of their registered members, and a list of registered contributors.
 The Debian Project has separate teams for front-end and back-end development.
 Debian has more back-end support.

-The Calloway Coefficient of Fail (CCoF) can be ranked between 0 (“Perfect!
-All signs point to success!”) and 5 (“You’re probably doing okay, but you could be better”) depending on how it is judged.
+The Calloway Coefficient of Fail (CCoF) is ranked between 0 (“Perfect!
+All signs point to success!”) and 5 (“You’re probably doing okay, but you could be better”).
 The CCoF could potentially be up to +5 points for “no web viewer for source control” because some packages have a form of web viewer, while others do not.
 For the packages that do have a web viewer, some are confusing and hard to find.

 Major bugs and other issues

 In November 2002, a fire burnt some Debian servers.
 In November 2003, some of Debian’s servers were hacked.
 There is an ongoing list of release critical bugs (1633 as of writing).

 What if the most active contributor was hit by a bus?